usds/ditap-curriculum-update/3_Curriculum/3B_DITAP-Core-Curriculum/Module-4/In-Class-Materials/DITAP Participant Guide Module 4.md

 * **Expected Outcomes**: The group collaborates to build a simple project charter
 * **Activity:**
   * In your small group, work together to review the scenario and fill out four sections of a simple charter:
-    * Define the mission and project success
+    * Define the mission and project success.
-    * Clarify roles and shared responsibilities
+    * Clarify roles and shared responsibilities.
-    * Build a communication rhythm
+    * Build a communication rhythm.
-    * Set escalation and celebration plans
+    * Set escalation and celebration plans.
   * This is your chance to align on what success looks like, who owns what, and how you’ll work together throughout delivery.
   * Just like in real life, you might not agree on everything at first—that’s part of the learning.
 The **conversations** you have will be **just as valuable** as what you write down.
-  * Use your real-life experience to shape how you collaborate
+  * Use your real-life experience to shape how you collaborate.
-  * Be ready to share a key takeaway or insight from your group
+  * Be ready to share a key takeaway or insight from your group.

   **Discussion:**